smplcod/acpc/README.md

 8. Maintain the "Принципы" subsection under "Recommendations from bot":
    - List each principle as a bullet item.
    - Nest sub-tasks with checkboxes under the relevant principle when a specific implementation is required.
+9. Place components and their state close to where they’re used; permit only one level of props drilling (parent→child); if data is needed deeper or across branches, use Context or Redux Toolkit.
+10. After completing a task, suggest the next task to complete (don't add this to readme).
+11. Keep the "ACP+Charts now" section up to date by showing only what is already available in the project from the user's perspective.
+Display the current version: {release_number}.

 # Project details

 ## Constraints
 - JavaScript only (no TypeScript).
 - No remote databases and no custom backend.
 - Demo data must come from local sources (in-memory, JSON, or localStorage)
+- Redux Toolkit for state management

 ## Tech and infrastructure
 - React + Vite (fast HMR).